Venom (character): Conrad Marcus

-Conrad Marcus was an employee at Oscorp that helped create the spider behind Miles Morales's powers.
+Conrad Marcus was an employee at Oscorp who helped create the spider behind Miles Morales's powers.
 An employee of the Roxxon Corporation, Marcus willingly becomes the Venom symbiote's new host and was a more larger Venom than the Eddie Brock's version.
 When investigative reporter Betty Brant incorrectly assumes that the new Spider-Man (Miles Morales) is Jefferson Davis, Venom kills Betty.
 Afterwards, Venom destroys Oscorp's abandoned building and later appears at Miles's apartment due to his believing Jefferson to be the new Spider-Man.
 During the ensuing battle between Venom and Spider-Man, Jefferson is injured and taken to a hospital.
 Venom appears there, leading to another battle with Spider-Man and the police that accidentally kills both Rio Morales and Marcus.